 Upon doing your homework you’ll find that there are a small handful of companies, and general securities that have not only maintained a solid dividend for a long period of time, but they have actually increased this dividend gradually.
-The usual increase occurs yearly, and happens without fanfare.
+The usual increase occurs yearly and happens without fanfare.

 Dividend income, up to a certain amount, is taxed at just 15%, as opposed to 30-35% give or take, for your ordinary income.
 Dividends are not capital gains, so they are treated like any other form of income when it comes to taxation.

-Some of the basics to remember when choosing the right dividend paying stock are how long the company has been issuing their dividend, and more.
-The longer the company has consistently paid a dividend, the greater the likelihood that they will continue to pay it.
+Some of the basics to remember when choosing the right dividend-paying stock are how long the company has been issuing their dividend, and more.
+The longer the company has consistently paid a dividend, the greater the likelihood that it will continue to pay it.
 Next, consider what the dividend amount is.
 Does it look like the amount has grown steadily over time?
 Chances are you won’t see any big changes.
 (This is a good thing).
 Be wary of any company that boosts it’s dividend without prior notice.

 All the dividend growth strategy entails is picking a stock or series of stocks that return a steady stream of income.
 The underlying security or securities should have positive outlooks, as you want to protect your principle investment.